...

 Acknowledge Intersectional Inequities in Longevity

 Importance is also placed on developing these measures and strategies as equitably as possible since everyone’s lived experiences are different.
 Accordingly, their needs as an elderly individuals may be different.
-An elderly woman from the global south, for instance, would have different needs and wants than an elderly white man.
+An elderly woman from the global south would have different needs, so would the employment need for burnt survivors as compared to that of an elderly white man.

 Conclusion: